 Here’s a rough outline of our original plan, with updates:

 - We left our jobs in the spring of 2011.
-Bryn can begin withdrawing from her pension in the fall of 2017.
-That left six years to fund, and by 2014 we were making enough income to hopefully avoid depleting what little 'nest egg' we had and to avoid complete dependence on the pension.
-This is mainly due to Glenn's web development work [UPDATE: In the end, it wasn't enough.
+Bryn could begin withdrawing from her pension in the fall of 2017.
+That left six years to fund, and by 2014 we were making enough income to hopefully avoid depleting what little ‘nest egg’ we had and to avoid complete dependence on the pension.
+This is mainly due to Glenn’s web development work [UPDATE: In the end, it wasn’t enough.
 Glenn went back to work in Texas for two years.
-The good news is that he is now fully vested in his pension plan!]
+The good news is that he is now fully vested in his pension plan!
+We are now living on Bryn’s pension]

 - We hit the road and saw much of the western U.S. in an SUV pulling a pop-up camper.
 We camped most of the time and stayed with friends when we could.
 We lived in the camper for seven months.